cvijoviclab/YeastHybridModelingFramework/README.md

 * Clone the [master](https://github.com/cvijoviclab/YeastHybridModelingFramework) branch from [cvijoviclab GitHub](https://github.com/cvijoviclab).
 * Add the directory to your Matlab path, instructions [here](https://se.mathworks.com/help/matlab/ref/addpath.html?requestedDomain=www.mathworks.com).

+## Run simulations
+* code/Boolean/main.m - Run the Boolean module
+* code/Boolean/simulateKnockouts.m - Reproduce the knockout simulations in the Boolean model as described in paper.
+* code/Hybrid/hybridSimulation.m - Run the hybrid model.

 ## Development Guidelines

 Anybody is welcome to contribute to the development of this modeling and simulation Toolbox, but please abide by the following guidelines.